-Explanation: When the system is not fully functioning, for example, the sensor performance is impaired under certain driving conditions such as rain or when road markings are not visible, the driver should be informed of the status to allow a smooth transfer of control to the driver.
+Explanation: When the system is not fully functioning, for example, the sensor performance is impaired under certain driving conditions, the driver should be informed of the status to allow a smooth transfer of control to the driver.

 (viii) Drivers should be notified of any system-initiated transfer of control between the driver and vehicle.